 The thermocouple is a small metal sensor that tells the gas valve it’s safe to let gas flow.
 If this sensor is dirty, it won’t stay lit!

-First, remove the logs and wash them thoroughly, just rinsing them under running water and then wiping them down is sufficient, no need for any actual cleaning products.
+First, remove the dusty fireplace logs and wash them thoroughly, just rinsing them under running water and then wiping them down is sufficient, no need for any actual cleaning products.
+If they have a lot of dust in the crevices, you can use an old toothbrush to gently scrub them off.

-Wipe down all of the areas around the logs, cleaning it thoroughly.
+Wipe down all of the areas around the ventless gas logs, cleaning it thoroughly.
 Put the logs back into place and wait about 10 minutes before relighting them.

 If they don’t stay lit after cleaning, try the air trick at least one more time.
 Occasionally the sensors get a spec of dust on them and it causes them to shut down.

-It’s highly unusual for the regulator in the log base to go.
-50¢ worth of compressed air later… we now have a roaring fire in the fireplace again!
+It’s highly unusual for the regulator in the log base to go, about fifty-cents worth of compressed air later… we now have a roaring fire in the fireplace again!